Join the Help Scout Contributor Network

 Author profiles include a headshot, bio, and links to your website and/or social media profiles.

-We’re looking for original content surrounding topics like customer service, company culture, software and technology, business, and remote work.
+We’re looking for original thought leadership content surrounding topics like customer service, company culture, software and technology, business, and remote work.

 Most of our blog posts are 2,000-3,000 words.
 However, we encourage you to focus more on the content of your piece than on word count.
 Some pieces will require more, some less.
 We trust you to know how to best tell your story.